GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 !>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.

-This requires you to look at the schematics.
+This requires you to look at the [schematics](#310-schematics--diagrams).
 Remove the connections from the coffee/brew switch pole 2 and 1.
 With your 18AWG cable with two male ends bridge them together as per below:

 ![image](https://user-images.githubusercontent.com/53577819/154989122-6237e1af-62d1-4289-901c-47c69ea3b1b9.jpg ':size=350')

-!> If you plan on going through the V3 PCB install, it is recommended to get rid of or completely [bypass](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) the ECO PCB.
-Steps for removing the eco PCB are not provided as there are other resources on the web on how to do this.
-It's also pretty trivial.
+!> If you plan on going through the GAGGIUINO PCB install, it is recommended to get rid of or completely [bypass](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) the ECO PCB.
+Steps for removing the ECO PCB are not provided as there are other resources on the web on how to do this.
+It's also pretty trivial. **If you do get rid of the ECO PCB then follow standard non-eco instructions.**

 ### 2.1.3 Thermocouple Config
 Prepare the following cable to the below spec:

 1. Black, 18AWG, 5cm, two male ends